PyDrocsid/cogs/moderation/logging/documentation.md

 ## `alert`

-Sends a message if an error occurs or if someone is channelhopping for example.
+Sends a message if an error occurs or e.g. if someone is moving through various channels.

 ```css
 .logging [alert|al|a]